web7wizard/Azure_developer_Quiz/README.md

 - 📤 Displays result on frontend dynamically
 - 📡 CORS enabled to connect frontend (`http://localhost:5500`) and backend (`http://localhost:8081`)

+# idea behind it

+me and my class mate we are taking az900 cirtification of microsoft so i made this so it will help for exam that was the idea behind making this

 # 🗃️ Database Table
 The PostgreSQL table quiz_result will store: